Republican candidates, minus Craig, meet for 1st debate

 Dixon, Johnson, Kelley, Rebandt and Johnson opposed exceptions for rape and incest.
 Brown, Markey and Rinke supported them.

-Two candidates, top contender James Craig and longshot Donna Brandenburg, did not attend the event that lacked fireworks and featured a lot of criticism of Democratic Gov. Gretchen Whitmer.
-The one-hour, 45-minute debate was organized and moderated by the Livingston County Republican Party and MIRS, a Lansing-based news outlet.
+Two candidates in the crowded field of political newcomers, top contender James Craig and longshot Donna Brandenburg, did not attend the event that lacked fireworks and featured a lot of criticism of Democratic Gov. Gretchen Whitmer.
+The one-hour, 45-minute debate in Howell was organized and moderated by the Livingston County Republican Party and the Lansing-based MIRS news outlet, drawing 700 people who paid $75 each as part of a fundraising dinner.
 Craig's absence drew a shot from Soldano, who asked if he could answer a question for him.

 Craig had a prior speaking commitment at the Mechanical Contractors Association's annual meeting, according to his campaign.